AriFordsham/GHCWiki/gitolite-plan.md

 ```

-This will correctly set up both push and pull URLs (use `http://` instead of `git://` if your behind a firewall blocking port 9418).
+This will correctly set up both push and pull URLs (use `http://` instead of `git://` if you're behind a firewall blocking port 9418).

 ### Additional user-visible changes